bzgoering/Checkers/README.md

 How to take a piece:
   move a piece to the desired piece to jump.
   Then, move the piece to the desired tile.
-  Any invalid moves will reset your turn.
+  Any invalid moves will reset to the last valid spot.

 Future updates:
   player vs computer with a basic algorithm(takes piece if available, random plays otherwise).